Ladicle/kubectl-rolesum/README.md

-  -n, --namespace string       Change the namespace scope for this CLI request -k, --subject-kind string    Set SubjectKind to summarize (default: ServiceAccount) -o, --options                List of all options for this command
+  -n, --namespace string       Change the namespace scope for this CLI request -k, --subject-kind string    Set SubjectKind to summarize (default: ServiceAccount) -o, --options                List of all options for this command -c, --cluster-only           Ingore namespaced Roles and show only ClusterRoles
       --version                Show version for this command

 Use "kubectl rolesum --options" for a list of all options (applies to this command).